 - If you’re a slightly higher handicap, you may find these challenging to play with

 As a mid handicapper, the irons you play with can have a huge impact on your scores.
 You want forgiveness, distance, and shot stopping power to make sure you regulate more greens.
-After reviewing more than a dozen irons, we narrowed it down to this list, and felt the Titleist T200 was the best all around choice for a mid handicapper.
-Titleist added plenty of forgiveness, distance, feel and workability to these irons.
-We felt these were a step up from the 718 version last year, and are the best option for you.
-If you want a budget option, our favorite are the Taylormade M5 irons , as the technology is still up to date, but you can grab them at a discount!
+After reviewing more than a dozen irons, we narrowed it down to this list, and felt the Titleist T200 are the best irons for mid handicappers.
+Titleist added plenty of forgiveness, distance, feel and workability to these mid handicap irons.
+We felt these were a step up from the 718 version, and feature some impressive Titleist technology.
+If you want a budget option, we think the Taylormade M5 irons could be the best mid handicap irons for you, as the technology is still up to date, but you can grab them at a discount!

 Thanks for reading!
 Did you like this post?
 Make sure to check our more of our reviews, like our best rangefinder list that can help you nail more greens with confidence.